githublennard/api-interactive-brokers/README.md

 ### Note

-Location Python codes to deploy the API in GitHub:
+Location in GitHub for Python codes to deploy the API:
 * apiIB/twsapi_macunix.979.01/IBJts/samples/Python/Testbed

 Sincronized in: